What is Sciety?

 How do I discover evaluated preprints?

 From the home page you can use the search function to find evaluated preprints by using descriptive keywords, article titles or DOI.
-You can also follow Groups that are evaluating the latest research.
+You can also follow Groups, organisations that are engaging with preprint evaluation initiatives.

 Which Preprint Servers does Sciety support?

-Sciety currently supports searches of preprints from BioRxiv and MedRxiv.
-Sciety displays articles from BioRxiv, MedRxiv, ResearchGate and Scielo.
+Sciety currently supports searches of preprints from BioRxiv, MedRxiv, ResearchGate and Scielo.
+Sciety also surfaces results in related articles from OSF preprint servers.

 How do I curate preprints?

-When you discover an article of interest, you can save it to a personal List that you can share with others by copying the URL.
+When you discover an article of interest, you can save it to a personal List that you can share with others by copying the URL of the list and posting it eg. via Slack or Twitter.

 How do I follow a peer review group?